MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/microphone-array-geometry-property.md

 The preceding code example shows information that was provided for a linear microphone array that has two microphone elements, each of which is a cardioid type and located 100 mm from the center of the array.

-For the second modification, edit the Msvad.inf file as shown in [Modified INF for MSVAD Micarray](modified-inf-for-msvad-micarray.md).

-After you complete the file modifications, complete the following procedure to build and install the sample driver for the microphone array.

-1. Start the WDK build environment in which you want to work.
-For example, the x86 Free Build Environment.

-2. Navigate to the Src\\Audio\\Msvad folder.

-3. Type the **build** command, and then press Enter.

-4. Copy the modified Msvad.inf file to the following folder that was created by the build process:

-    Src\\Audio\\Msvad\\Micarray\\objfre\_wlh\_x86\\i386

-5. Verify that the folder in Step 4 contains a file called Vadarray.sys.

-6. Open the Control Panel and use **Add Hardware** to manually install the sample driver.

-7. Open the **Sound** applet in Control Panel and click the **Recording** tab to verify that you can see the virtual microphone array you just installed.

 For information about how to develop an application to discover microphone arrays, see Appendix C of [How to Build and Use Microphone Arrays for Windows Vista](https://download.microsoft.com/download/9/c/5/9c5b2167-8017-4bae-9fde-d599bac8184a/MicArrays_guide.doc).